We are committed to safeguarding the privacy of all our customers.

 - In connection with legal proceedings or prospective legal proceedings

-- In order to establish, exercise or defend our legal rights (Including providing information to others for the purposes of fraud prevention, anti-money laundering and reducing credit risk)
+- To establish, exercise or defend our legal rights (Including providing information to others for the purposes of fraud prevention, anti-money laundering and reducing credit risk)

 - For the purposes of litigation

 - To provide regulatory bodies with reports if a breach in regulation occurs (customers will also receive notification of the details being provided prior to submission if there is any identifying data included within the report).

 - For the purposes of payment processing.
 We maintain full compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 More information can be found at: https://www.pcisecuritystandards.org/pci_security/

 The Training Room website contains links to other websites.
 We are not responsible for the privacy policies or practices of third party websites.

 We do not transfer information outside of the European Union unless it is relevant to our product or service and is specifically requested by you.

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
 Where you take financial services from us we may also make periodic searches at CRAs to manage your account with us.
 To do this, we will supply your personal information to CRAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.
 We will use this information to: